KeremalpDurdabak/Dimensionality-Reduction-for-Filtration-Attacks/README.md

 - **/dimensionality_reduction/**: Includes canonical dimensionality reduction scripts for algorithms such as PCA, ICA, and Autoencoders using the scikit-learn library, as well as a custom-implemented Genetic Programming algorithm.

 - **/feature_extraction/**: Feature extraction script for the UNB CIC-IDS2017 and UNB CSE-CIC-IDS2018 datasets, extracting specific features based on attack timestamps provided in the dataset documentation.
-See [CIC-IDS2017](https://www.unb.ca/cic/datasets/ids-2017.html) and [CIC-IDS2018](https://www.unb.ca/cic/datasets/ids-2018.html) for details.
 For CERT r4.2, the previously mentioned open-source granularity extractor algorithm is used.

 - **/model_training/**: Contains a Random Forest implementation using the scikit-learn library to train and evaluate the performance of datasets with dimensionality-reduced features compared to those with the original features.